Home / Blog / Divorce / 5 Myths about Property Division in South Carolina Divorce You Need to Know

 In Doe v.
 Doe, 370 S.C.
 206 (Ct.
 App.
 2006), the South Carolina Court of Appeals held: “While there is certainly no recognized presumption in favor of a fifty-fifty division, we approve equal division as an appropriate starting point for a family court judge attempting to divide an estate of a long-term marriage.”

 It is important to understand: because no two marriages are exactly alike, no two divorces will be exactly alike.
 The circumstances of every marriage, and how the statutory factors apply, affect every property distribution differently.
+There are so many things in play, including the likes of a separation agreement, rental property and properties acquired after the separation agreement.
+Keep reading to learn more about south carolina divorce settlements.

 Myth #5: Property Division Can Always Be Done Quickly and Cheaply